etermind/alex/README.md

 #### Menu section

-You can as many menu items as you want.
+You can as many menu items as you want (the same goes for submenus).

 In our example, `home` is going to be the first menu item and `code` the last one.